Digital Twins as Funhouse Mirrors: Five Key Distortions: Future Directions

-A common overarching question that emerges from our results is the role played by the based LLM vs. the individual-level information in shaping the behavior of digital twins.
-Indeed, a digital twin may be viewed as a combination of a base model with individual-level additional data, i.e., the answers are “shrunk” towards a base model.
-One may speculate, and test in future research, that several of the results we observe are due to properties of the base LLM being transferred to digital twins.
-For example, it is likely that the under-dispersion of answers by digital twins is the result of the homogeneity of the base model not being sufficiently offset by the individual-level information contained in digital twins.
-Similarly, the inability of digital twins to improve individual-level accuracy may be due to systematic errors originating from the base LLM.
-Some systematic biases revealed by our qualitative comparisons (e.g., pro-human, pro-technology) are also likely to come from the base LLM powering the digital twins.
-It is similarly quite plausible that the heterogeneity in digital twin performance across participant characteristics is linked to certain groups (e.g., higher education, moderate views) being better represented in the base model's training data.
-Of course, a base model is required to enable digital twins to process and generate unstructured data, and to make out-of-sample predictions without additional training data.
+Similarly, what role does the base LLM versus individual-level information play in shaping the behavior of digital twins and the \emph{distortions} we observe?
+One may speculate, and test in future research, that several of the distortions we observe are due to properties of the base LLM being transferred to digital twins.
+For example, ideological biases and hyper-rationality likely stem from the base LLM powering the digital twins.
+It is similarly quite plausible that representation bias is linked to certain groups (e.g., higher education, moderate views) being better represented in the base model's training data.
+And the insufficient individuation of answers by digital twins is probably the result of the homogeneity of the base model not being sufficiently offset by the individual-level information contained in digital twins.

+Of course, a base model is required to enable digital twins to process and generate unstructured data, and to make out-of-distribution predictions without additional training data.
 But future research might find optimal ways to combine the capabilities of one (or potentially an ensemble of) base LLM(s) with rich individual-level information.
-We hope our data will encourage the development of improved pipelines for digital twins, that will address some of the limitations uncovered in our analysis.
+We hope our data will encourage the development of improved pipelines for digital twins that address some of the limitations uncovered in our analysis.

-Our findings also raise the question of how we should reasonably think about digital twins.
-In particular, based on our results it may not be realistic to think about them as ``clones'' of humans, but rather as hyper-rational, quasi-omniscient versions of humans, with implicit values partly imbued by their base LLM.
-This may influence which use cases are more promising for future research and practical applications.
+Finally, our findings also raise the question of how we should reasonably think about digital twins.
+In particular, based on our results, it may not be realistic to think about them as ``clones'' of humans, but rather as hyper-rational, quasi-omniscient versions of humans, with implicit values partly imbued by their base LLM.
+This perspective may influence which use cases are more promising for future research and practical applications.
 Perhaps use cases that consider digital twins as well-informed advisors are more promising than use cases that consider digital twins as carbon copies of their human counterparts.

-We hope that by making our data and code publicly available, we will help the field develop a data-driven, impartial understanding of the current opportunities and challenges presented by digital twins.